sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/210 - table.md

 **Use**

-- Use the Table method when dealing with tables in the same document type that have a variable number of columns.
+- Use the Table method for tables in the same document type that have a variable number of columns.

 **Requirements**